justthinkj/gratitudejournal/README.md

 # gratitudejournal
-A simple website for keeping a gratitude journal
+A simple website for keeping a gratitude journal built using Django